Connect with others who understand.

 Excess magnesium in the body can also cause irregular heartbeat, slowed breathing, and coma.

-Always consult a health care provider before taking any new supplements, including magnesium.
+Always consult a health care provider before taking any new supplements for migraine, including magnesium.

 Find the Support You Need

-MyMigraineTeam is the social network for people with migraines and their loved ones.
-On MyMigraineTeam, more than 65,000 members gather to share and receive advice, lend support, and discuss life with migraines, including how they manage their symptoms.
+MyMigraineTeam is the social network for people with migraine and their loved ones.
+On MyMigraineTeam, more than 82,000 members gather to share and receive advice, lend support, and discuss life with migraine, including how they manage their symptoms.

-Have you tried magnesium to help relieve or prevent your migraines?
+Have you tried magnesium to help relieve or prevent your migraine attacks?
 Join MyMigraineTeam today and share your experience in the comments below or start a conversation on your Activities page.

 All updates must be accompanied by text or a picture.